 The First Punic War: The beginning of the conflict

 Rome was looking to expand its influence in the Mediterranean.
 The opportunity came when the people of Messina, a city in Sicily, called out to the Romans for help.
 This brought the Romans into direct conflict with Carthage.
 What followed was a war spanning from 264 BC to 241 BC.
-Rome did not have a navy, whereas the Carthaginians were a dominant naval power.
-This gave the Carthaginians an early advantage in the First Punic War.
+The most interesting fact of this conflict is that Rome did not have any navy at the beginning, whereas the Carthaginians were a dominant naval power.
+This gave the Carthaginians an early advantage in the First Punic War, whereas the Romans were figuring out how to build a ship from scratch.

 Roman army vs the Carthaginian navy